-After the death of his first wife Rebecca he may then have returned to Ely, as on November 20th 1869 he married widow Sarah March in Ely and went to live in Cottenham.
-In the 1891 he was in Ely workhouse and he died in the workhouse on Mill Road Cambridge in 1895.
+After the death of his first wife Rebecca he may have returned to Ely, as on November 20th 1869 he married widow Sarah March in Ely and went to live in Cottenham.
+In the 1891 census he was in Ely workhouse and he died in the workhouse on Mill Road Cambridge in 1895.
 He would have been buried in this cemetery in the parish of Andrew the Less.

 William Brewster (1842 – 1904)

-George’s brother and adoptive father William was a Sawyer.
+George’s brother and adoptive father William was a sawyer.
 He died at Addenbrookes Hospital, aged 60, in 1904 and is buried in this cemetery somewhere in the parish of St Andrew the Less.
 In the 1891 census he was living in Flower Street which lies just to the north of the cemetery.

 Barnard Brewster (1846 – 1884)